 Problem

-XML is a data format used to share data in a form that can be easily used and shared.
-There is often the need import XML files into SQL Server which can be done several ways and in this tip we will look at a simple way to do this using just T-SQL commands.
+XML is a data format that shares data in a form that can be easily used and shared.
+Often, we need to import XML files into SQL Server, and there are several ways to do so.
+In this tip, we will look at a simple way to do this using T-SQL commands.

 Solution

-There many possible ways to perform this type of import and in this tip we will show how this can be done using T-SQL and OPENROWSET to read the XML data and load into a SQL Server table.
-In order for you to understand it better, let’s walk through an example.
+Many possible ways exist to perform this type of import.
+This tip demonstrates how to use T-SQL and OPENROWSET to read the XML data and load it into a SQL Server table.
+Let’s walk through an example.

 Let’s create a simple table that’ll store the data of our customers.